Cloud Atlas (film): Development

 Some German journalists called it "the first attempt at a German blockbuster".

+Cast member Hugh Grant stated about joining the project:

 Principal photography

 Tykwer and the Wachowskis filmed parallel to each other using separate camera crews.
-Although all three shot scenes together when permitted by the schedule, the Wachowskis mostly directed the 19th-century story and the two set in the future, while Tykwer directed the stories set in the 1930s, the 1970s, and 2012.
+Although all three shot scenes together when permitted by the schedule, the Wachowskis mostly directed the 1849 story and the two set in the future, while Tykwer directed the stories set in 1936, 1973, and 2012.
 Tykwer said that the three directors planned every segment of the film together in pre-production, and continued to work closely together through post-production.
 Warner Bros.
 Pictures representatives agreed to the film's 172-minute running time, after previously stating that it should not exceed 150 minutes.

 Filming began at Studio Babelsberg in Potsdam-Babelsberg, Germany, on 16 September 2011, the base camp for the production.
 Other German locations include the city of Düsseldorf and the Saxon Switzerland landscape, furthermore sets in and near Edinburgh and Glasgow, Scotland, and the Mediterranean island of Majorca, Spain.
 Glasgow doubled for both San Francisco and London.
 Scenes filmed in Scotland feature the new Clackmannanshire Bridge near Alloa.
 The "Big Island" and "Pacific Islands" stories were shot on Majorca, mostly in the World Heritage site of the Serra de Tramuntana mountains.
 Scenes were shot at Cala Tuent and near Formentor, amongst others.
 The opening scene, when Adam Ewing meets Dr. Henry Goose, was filmed at Sa Calobra beach.
 Port de Sóller provided the setting for the scene when the 19th-century ship is mooring.

 The film was meant to be shot in chronological order; however, Berry broke her foot two days before she was supposed to start filming.
-Instead of replacing her, the Wachowskis and Tykwer heavily changed the initial filming schedule; Berry stated that "it involved travelling back and forth to Majorca and then Germany then we had to go back to Majorca when my foot got a little bit better and we were able to shoot some of that stuff on the mountainside when I could climb a little bit better.
+Instead of replacing her, the Wachowskis and Tykwer heavily changed the initial filming schedule, with Berry stating that "it involved travelling back and forth to Majorca and then Germany then we had to go back to Majorca when my foot got a little bit better and we were able to shoot some of that stuff on the mountainside when I could climb a little bit better.
 It was all over the place."
 According to her, "Tom [Hanks] would play nurse to me.
 He really took care of me.
 He would bring me coffee and soup and just stay with me during breaks in shooting because it was difficult for me to move around, especially at the beginning ...
 I basically had to be helped back to my chair after every take, but you learn to adapt to the situation.
 But with Tom at my side, I was really able to go beyond my own expectations of what I was capable of as an actress."